 What is Senior Nutrition?

-However, when it comes to growing older gracefully and healthy, there are myriad factors to consider that include:
+However, when it comes to growing older gracefully and healthy, there are myriad factors and considerations that must be taken into account that include:

 - Medications – most seniors are on one or more medications (drug-induced nutritional deficiencies).

 - Inefficient digestive systems – albeit a widespread problem today, as a senior your digestive system is known to become more inefficient due to the age factor.

 - Toxins – the potential for greater toxin accumulation resulting from an inefficient detox system

 - Loss of appetite – resulting in subclinical or clinical malnutrition

 - Activity levels – physical activities (intensity, duration, frequency, etc.) normally decline with age.

 Each of these factors increases the natural effects of aging and the demands of senior nutrition.
 As such, don’t be fooled by commercial products claiming to provide all the nutrients you need.

 As you research senior nutrition programs, the only programs that are worth considering are the ones that specifically address nutrition on a personal level.
 We realize this is redundant but it is not possible to overstate this important fact:

 You have specific nutritional needs that are unique only to you that need fulfilled.